Automated Profile Inference with Language Model Agents: Open Science

-\mypara{Datasets and Codes} Although \mymethod uses only publicly available data, we find that the inferred attributes of Reddit users are too sensitive to disclose.
+\mypara{Datasets and Code} Although \mymethod uses only publicly available data, we find that the inferred attributes of Reddit users are too sensitive to disclose.
 Additionally, Twitter’s API policy prohibits the republishing of tweets, even if they are publicly accessible.
-To support reproducibility, we will provide detailed descriptions of the data collection process to obtain our experimental datasets.
-We will also release the code\footnote{\href{https://github.com/zealscott/AutoProfiler}{https://github.com/zealscott/AutoProfiler}} needed to reproduce results on the SynthPAI dataset, with modifications to prevent direct use for online profiling.
-We also note that the examples shown in Figure~\ref{fig:framework} and Figure~\ref{fig:profile} are synthetic to protect users' privacy.
-These examples have been carefully crafted to ensure their core content closely reflects real samples without misleading readers.
+For these ethical and legal reasons, the real-world datasets collected for our experiments may not be released.
+To support reproducibility, we provide detailed descriptions of the data collection process used to obtain our experimental datasets.
+We also provide all the prompts used in \mymethod.
+Furthermore, we will release the code necessary to reproduce results on the SynthPAI dataset, with modifications to prevent its direct use for online profiling.